elastic/elasticsearch-net-example/README.md

 <hr />

-We can check the results of indexing using Console, by executing a simple match all query against our `nusearch` index (i.e. the SQL equivalent of `SELECT TOP 10 * FROM nusearch` and see what we have
+We can check the results of indexing using [Kibana Console](https://www.elastic.co/guide/en/kibana/current/console-kibana.html), by executing a simple match all query against our `nusearch` index (i.e. the SQL equivalent of `SELECT TOP 10 * FROM nusearch` and see what we have

 ```json
 GET /nusearch/_search